+Eliminate ignition sources.
+Stop source if safe to do so.

+On Land Block entry into waterways.
+Do not flush into ditches or drainage systems.
 Contain spill by diking with earth, sand or other barrier.
 If liquid remove minor spills with sorbent, large spills with pumps or vacuum equipment.
 Prills/granules can be shovelled or removed mechanically.
 On tundra, spread and leave as fertilizer, if feasible to do so.

-On Snow

-Block entry into waterways; dike using snow or other barrier.

-& Ice Remove ammonium nitrate and contaminated snow with shovels or other mechanical means.
+On Snow & Ice Block entry into waterways; dike using snow or other barrier.
+Remove ammonium nitrate and contaminated snow with shovels or other mechanical means.
 On Muskeg Do not deploy personnel and equipment on marsh or vegetation.
 Remove ammonium nitrate with shovels or other mechanical means if feasible to do so.
 Burning is not a feasible response option.
 Minimize damage caused by equipment and excavation.
 Low pressure water flushing can be tried, if feasible.
 Minor spill amounts can be left in place to serve as a fertilizer.
 On Water Ammonium nitrate is completely soluble in water.
 Isolate/confine spill by damming or diversion if feasible.
 Water flushing can be tried to disperse spill.

-Storage Store closed, labelled containers in cool, ventilated areas away

-& Transfer from incompatible materials, e.g., oxidizable materials.
+Storage & Transfer Store closed, labelled containers in cool, ventilated areas away from incompatible materials, e.g., oxidizable materials.
+Disposal Segregate waste types.
+Place contaminated materials into marked containers.
+Consult BHP Billiton Superintendent - Environment Operations for any post spill requirements.

-Appendix 9 - Spill Response ANFO (Ammonium Nitrate/Fuel Mixture)
+Appendix 8.0 Spill Response ANFO (Ammonium Nitrate/Fuel Mixture)

 Potential explosive - consider action only if safety permits!

 ANFO may detonate in fire or under severe impact or confinement

+Eliminate ignition sources.
+Stop source if safe to do so.

 On Land Oil may be released from pellets.
 Do not flush into ditches or drainage systems.
 Contain any spill by diking with earth or other barrier.
 Prevent contact with water; block entry into waterways.
 If ammonium nitrate contacts water, confine to as small an area as possible.
 On dry surfaces, shovel ANFO into containers.
 On tundra, spread and leave as fertilizer, if feasible to do so.

-On Snow Block entry into water; dike using snow.

-& Ice Pick up with shovels or other mechanical means.
+On Snow & Ice Block entry into water; dike using snow.
+Pick up with shovels or other mechanical means.
 On Muskeg Do not deploy personnel and equipment on marsh or vegetation.

-Leave small releases of ammonium nitrate in place if clean-up will result in more damage than the spill.
+Leave small releases of ammonium nitrate in place if cleanup will result in more damage than the spill.
 Burning is not likely safe or feasible.

-On Water Ammonium nitrate mixes with water and is difficult to recover

-Released oil will float to surface.
+Minimize damage caused by equipment and personnel.
+On Water Ammonium nitrate mixes with water and is difficult to recover Released oil will float to surface.
+Isolate/confine spill by damming or diversion.
 Remove oil using sorbent pads.
 Ammonium nitrate can be toxic to aquatic life in concentrations as low as 10 ppm.
 Flush and disperse with water, if feasible.

-& Transfer Store closed, labelled containers in cool ventilated areas away from incompatible materials.
+Storage & Transfer Place collected material in waterproof containers.
+Store closed, labelled containers in cool ventilated areas away from incompatible materials.
+Disposal Segregate waste types.
+Place contaminated materials into marked containers.
+Consult BHP Billiton Superintendent - Environment Operations for any post spill requirements.

-Appendix 10 - Spill Response - Caustic Soda (NaOH)
+Appendix 9.0 Spill Response - Caustic Soda (NaOH)